-Consider if a Chartered Accountant in Kanpur represents Client before the Tribunal in Delhi, location of supplier of services would be Kanpur, UP and not Delhi because location of supplier of services is the place of business.
-And place of business (as per 2(98) of CGST Act) is the place where business is ordinarily carried on.
+Consider if a Chartered Accountant in Kanpur represents Client before the Tribunal in Delhi, location of supplier of services would be Kanpur, UP and not Delhi because location of supplier of services is the place of business and place of business (as per 2(98) of CGST Act) is the place where business is ordinarily carried on.
 And place of business is the 'seat of management of operations' and not the 'site of execution of duties'.

-[(16) "non-taxable online recipient" means any Government, local authority, governmental authority, an individual or any other person not registered and receiving online information and database access or retrieval services in relation to any purpose other than commerce, industry or any other business or profession, located in taxable territory.
+3[(16) "non-taxable online recipient" means any unregistered person receiving online information and database access or retrieval services located in taxable territory.